tawmae/tawmae.github.io/spotify.md

 1. New Song

-   Fires when a new song starts *(won't fire if the exact same song replays)*.
+   Fires when a new song starts *(also fires if the same song gets played over/reset)*.

    Available variables:
    - `trackId` *(string)* - the ID of the track